ptiger10/tada/README.md

 Some notable features of tada:
 * flexible constructor that supports most primitive data types
 * seamlessly handles null data and type conversions
-* well-suited to conventional IDE-based programming, but also supports exploratory notebook usage
 * robust datetime support
 * advanced filtering, lookups and merging, grouping, sorting, and pivoting
 * multi-level labels and columns